KamRoki/KamRoki/README.md

 # 💫 About Me

-I’m Kamil Stachurski – a Data Scientist and MRI Physicist deeply immersed in the intersection of medical imaging and artificial intelligence.
+I’m Kamil Stachurski – a MRI Scientist and a Data Scientist  deeply immersed in the intersection of medical imaging and artificial intelligence.

 Currently, I’m pursuing my PhD at the **Institute of Nuclear Physics, Polish Academy of Sciences**, where I specialize in **preclinical MRI**, **data modeling** and **image analysis**.
 My research focuses on different animal models, quantitative DCE/DSC-MRI and machine learning-driven signal interpretation.